joelkp/ranoise/README.md

 Random access noise algorithm & test programs
 =============================================

 This repository contains a copy of my "ranoise" algorithm.
-It also contains test programs which generate a stream of pseudo-random `int` data sent to `stdout` for test purposes.
+It also contains test programs, both my own tests and for generating a stream of pseudo-random `int` data sent to `stdout` for test purposes.

 The basic idea of "ranoise" is to use a simple counter as state for random number generation, to be changed with some positive or negative frequency; chaotic waveshaping transforms the current counter value to the pseudo-random number it indexes.
 A stream of noise is produced by looping through the use of a ranoise function, calling it with the different counter values.
 Random access within a noise stream is also allowed, by simply changing the argument of the ranoise function.
 Given the simplicity of the function, it's a good alternative to storing and using arrays of random data, and the randomness is not too shabby either.